pmeulen/xml-tools/README.md

 Scripts to ease working with XML schemas on OSX and Linux.
 Should work out-of-the box on OSX.

-# create_catalog.sh
+# Creating an XML Catalog using create_catalog.sh

-Downloads a bunch of schema's a creates an local XML catalog of them.
+create_catalog.sh downloads a bunch of schema's and creates an local XML catalog from them.

+xmllib2 and xmllint (from libxml2-utils) will use this catalog automatically when it is stored in a well known location.
+For a Linux distro, you probrally need to update the `CATALOG_LOCATION` and `CATALOG_SHARE` in `create_catalog.sh` first.
+You can use "xmllint --help" to find out what this location is on your system.
+Other application (like the Oxygen XML Editor on OSX) can use these catalog as well.

 Schema's are downloaded once and stored locally.
-The created XML catalog works xmllib2
 See create_catalog.sh for the list of downloaded schema's and paths.

-Use: `create_catalog.sh`
+To create the catalog or to update an existing catalog run: `create_catalog.sh`

-## Use the created catalog in Oxygen XML Editor
+## Using the created catalog in Oxygen XML Editor

-In options go to XML->XML Schema and add: `file:/opt/local/etc/xml/catalog`
+In the "Oxygen XML Editor" preferences go to XML->XML Schema and under "catalogs" add:
+`file:/opt/local/etc/xml/catalog`

-Now schema validation and "Show definition" works for XML files that schema's that are defined in the catalog.
+Now XML schema validation and "Show definition" works for XML files that use schema's that are defined in the catalog.

 # xsdvalidate